Khushbakht Shujaat: Early life and education

 Shujaat was born on 1 November 1948 in Bhopal, India.

 She received Master of Arts degree in Journalism from the University of Karachi between 1972 and 1975.

 She worked as anchorperson in Pakistan Television Corporation before entering politics.

 Political career

 She joined Muttahida Qaumi Movement (MQM) in 2007.

-She was elected to the National Assembly of Pakistan from Constituency NA-250 (Karachi-XII) as a candidate of MQM in 2008 Pakistani general election.
+She was elected to the National Assembly of Pakistan from Constituency NA-250 (Karachi-XII) as a candidate of MQM in the 2008 Pakistani general election.
 She received 52,045 votes and defeated a candidate of Pakistan Peoples Party.

-She ran for the seat of National Assembly from Constituency NA-250 (Karachi-XII) as a candidate of MQM in 2013 Pakistani general election but was unsuccessful.
+She ran for the seat of National Assembly from Constituency NA-250 (Karachi-XII) as a candidate of MQM in the 2013 Pakistani general election but was unsuccessful.
 She received 30,365 votes and lost the seat to Arif Alvi.

 In 2015, she was elected to the Senate of Pakistan as a candidate of MQM.